-Hello, I'm Michelle Robinson and I write books for children.
+Hello!
+I'm Michelle Robinson and I write funny books for children.

 What am I doing right now?

 I've dreamed of being an author since I was five.
 Before I learned to write, I'd fill whole notepads with squiggly lines that looked a bit like joined-up writing.
-I grew up in a working class household, and was the first person in my whole, very big family to go to university.
-I managed to get my degree thanks to a local authority grant, multiple student loans and by keeping up a part time job while studying.
-I have a very strong work ethic!
-I started writing books for children in my spare hours outside work, every day, early in the morning and late at night.
-My first real book came out in 2012.
-I couldn't quite believe it.
-Thirty-something books later, I'm still working all the hours I can, in between being mum and all that other grown up stuff.
+I grew up in a working class household and was the first person in my whole family to go to university.
+It wasn't easy.
+I had to work a part-time job as well as studying, but I didn't mind.